AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/discover-and-engage-with-channels.md

    >[!NOTE]
    >
-   >If you unable to view Channels in the navigation bar, contact your Administrator.
+   >If you are unable to view Channels in the navigation bar, contact your Administrator.

    <br> The **Channels** page opens with the **All** tab displayed by default.